alidemirbay/Web-WorkDayScheduler/README.md

 # Job Description:

-Creating an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes
+This is a simple calendar application that allows the user to save events for each hour of the day.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+It uses moment.js library to work with date and time.

 ## Requirements: